 The Exchange proposes adding definitions to Rule 2622(h)(1) to consolidate the various definitions that will be used in the Rule, some of which are taken from the Amended Nasdaq UTP Plan.
-The Exchange is adopting the following terms from the Amended Nasdaq UTP Plan: "Operating Committee," "Operational Halt," "Primary Listing Market," "Processor," "Processor," "Regulatory Halt," "Regular Trading Hours," "SIP Halt," and "SIP Halt Resume Time."
+The Exchange is adopting the following terms from the Amended Nasdaq UTP Plan: "Operating Committee," "Operational Halt," "Primary Listing Market," "Processor,"9 "Regulatory Halt," "Regular Trading Hours,"10 "SIP Halt," and "SIP Halt Resume Time."
 The Exchange is adopting a modified form of the term "Extraordinary Market Activity" from the Amended Nasdaq UTP Plan, as described below.
-The definition of "UTP Exchange Traded Product" has been moved into the definitions section from elsewhere in the current Rules without change.
-"The definitions of "Trust Shares," "Index Fund Shares," "Managed Fund Shares," and "Trust Issues Receipts" have been added as subcategories to the defined term "UTP Exchange Traded Product."
+The definition of "UTP Exchange Traded Product" has been moved into the definitions section from elsewhere in the current Rules without

-The Exchange proposes to also define the term "SIP" to have the same meaning as the term "Processor" as set forth in the Amended Nasdaq UTP Plan.
+9 The Exchange proposes to also define the term "SIP" to have the same meaning as the term "Processor" as set forth in the Amended Nasdaq UTP Plan.
 Because the terms "Processor" and "SIP" are also used throughout the Rules, at times, to apply to processors of information furnished pursuant to the Consolidated Tape Association Plan ("CTA Plan"), the term "Processor" may, in those applicable circumstances, refer to the processor of transactions in Tape A and B securities, as set forth in the CTA Plan.

-The Exchange notes that pursuant to existing Rule 1901, the Regular Trading Session occurs until 4:00 p.m.
+10 The Exchange notes that pursuant to existing Rule 1901, the Regular Trading Session occurs until 4:00 p.m.